department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/post-9-11/yellow-ribbon-program.md

 Yellow Ribbon and Post-9/11 GI Bill funds won't cover any fees that aren't mandatory, such as:
 - Room and board
 - Study abroad (unless your degree program requires the study abroad course)
-- Penalty fees (like fees for late registration, returnd checks, or parking fines)
+- Penalty fees (like fees for late registration, returned checks, or parking fines)

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-7">Can I get Yellow Ribbon funds for the summer terms?</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-7">Can I get Yellow Ribbon funds for summer terms?</button>
 <div id="questions-7" class="usa-accordion-content">

 Yes, if your school still has Yellow Ribbon funds available for the per-student maximum contribution for the summer term.